lal883/tama-sailfish-waydroid-instructios/README.md

   python3 waydroid.py show-full-ui
   ```

 The last three steps could be simplified probably.
 Clicking Waydroid or android app icons in the app grid were not opening them at least now.
 Executing command in step 10 was, though.

+## Found the following to be working/not working currently
+* Camera (no flash)
+* Spotify
+* Whatsapp (haven't tested calls)
+* PrimeVideo
+* Browser (YouTube videos wouldn't play but just the audio.
+Wonder why since PrimeVideo is working really well)
+* No notification sounds, and notifications are restricted to Waydroid only
+* No easy file sharing between Sailfish and Waydroid
+* No vibrations for/inside Waydroid events
+* Apps couldn't access location
+*  .. if you tried it, do mention more here, or add your fixes